What Is It and How Is It Used in Career Planning

 You may have always known, for example, that you love being around other people but didn't realize you would enjoy your work more if it involved a lot of teamwork.
 Or you may have been aware that you get bored easily but didn't think that you could solve this problem by looking for a career that offers a lot of variety.

 Use your results to find occupations you hadn't considered previously or use them to verify that a career you had in mind is right for you.
 When you know about your personality, you can also make decisions about the environment in which you would prefer to work.
 This can be very helpful when evaluating a job offer.

 Examples of Personality Inventories That Are Used in Career Assessment

 There are many personality inventories on the market.
-Here is a few.
+Here are a few.
 Your career counselor will choose the right one for you.

 - Myers-Briggs Type Indicator (MBTI): This is the most well known of all personality inventories.
 It was developed by Katharine Briggs and Isabel Briggs Myers based on Carl Jung's theory of personality type.
 The MBTI looks at the 16 personality types that indicate how an individual prefers to energize, perceive information, make decisions, and live his or her life.

 - Sixteen Personality Factor Questionnaire (16PF): This inventory measures 16 primary personality factors that are thought to make up an individual's personality.
 Companies may use it to help with staff selection.